Lectors, Eucharistic Ministers, Eucharistic Visitors and Vergers

 Eucharistic Ministers

 A Eucharistic Minister is a layperson authorized to administer the Consecrated Elements (the bread and the wine) at a Celebration of Holy Eucharistic.
 Confirmed communicants in good standing may be licensed by the diocese to serve as Eucharistic Ministers.
 At.
 Saint Paul’s, our Eucharistic Ministers participate in the reading of the lessons, the prayers of the people and in the serving of the chalice during the Eucharist.
-They serve at the Sunday morning services, the Celtic Service, and
+They serve at the Sunday morning services, the Celtic Service, and at other special services during the year.

 Persons interested in being a Eucharistic Minister must first serve as a lector for a period of at least six months.
 Those then desiring to serve as a Eucharistic Minister must get permission from the Rector.
 The Eucharistic Ministers are required by the diocese to pass a written and oral exam administered by the Deacon and must attend a training course.